SuperSecureHuman/CNN-FFT/README.md

-Checking out FFT as CNN inputs
+# CNN-FFT

+Toy experimentation, trying to use FFT inputs into a CNN